 Many MS alums continue on to PhD programs, in which case they often end up working in academic institutions with teaching and research responsibilities.
 Those who do not pursue a PhD degree often work in research settings, such as working on clinical trials and other research at a university or private company.

 All students are assigned a faculty mentor to work with during their time at the College of Public Health.
 The Office of Student Services also has student services professionals to assist you with your progression through your program.
 Below is the way we parse out these duties.

 The College of Public Health utilizes a centralized model for advising MPH students.
-This means that you will receive advising regarding your plan of study, course sequencing of core and required courses, internship forms and process, and general programmatic policies and procedures from the student service professionals in the Office of Student Services and Alumni Affairs.
-Specifically, Tucson students work with Tanya Nemec, MPH Coordinator, who can be reached at firstname.lastname@example.org, or 520.626.3204.
-Phoenix students (Public Health Practice, Health Services Administration, and Phoenix MD/MPH students) work with Kim Barnes, Phoenix Coordinator, who can be reached at email@example.com or 602.827.2070.
+This means that you will receive advising regarding your plan of study, course sequencing of core and required courses, internship forms and process, and general programmatic policies and procedures from the student service professionals in the Office of Student Affairs.
+Specifically, Tucson students work with Mariah Albertie, who can be reached at email@example.com.
+Phoenix students (Public Health Practice, Health Services Administration, and Phoenix MD/MPH students) work with Kim Barnes, who can be reached at firstname.lastname@example.org.

 After accepting your offer of admission, you will be assigned a Faculty Mentor.
 Your faculty mentor will help you conceptualize and plan your internship project, discuss elective coursework, and offer you career mentoring.
 You can keep this mentor or switch to another.
 Faculty are happiest when you get your specific needs met, so please feel free to switch to a faculty member whose public health interests align more closely to yours.

 Upon admission to the program, a faculty advisor is appointed for each incoming student.